 Bailey Glasser is the leading law firm using Title IX to win gender equity – equal participation opportunities, athletic financial aid, and treatment – for girls and women at schools across the country.
 Our attorneys have been at the forefront of Title IX precedent for decades.

 Title IX prohibits all educational institutions receiving federal funds from discriminating on the basis of sex.
 This includes almost all colleges and universities, public or private, and all public schools.

-Bailey Glasser’s Arthur Bryant was lead trial counsel in the first Title IX case tried against a university for discriminating against its women athletes and potential athletes.
+Bailey Glasser’s Arthur Bryant was lead trial counsel in the first Title IX case tried against a university for discriminating against its female (and male) athletes and potential athletes.
 He has successfully represented more women athletes and potential athletes in Title IX litigation against schools and universities than any lawyer in the country.

 At Public Justice, Arthur and his co-counsel used Title IX to preserve women’s athletic opportunities and advance gender equity at, among others, Temple University, the University of Oklahoma, William & Mary College, the University of New Hampshire, Brown University, UMass-Amherst, Indiana University of Pennsylvania, UCLA, the University of Bridgeport in Connecticut, the University of Wisconsin, the University of Northern Iowa, West Chester University, Assumption College, Florida A&M, North Carolina Wesleyan College, and the Indiana High School Athletic Association.

 At Bailey Glasser, Arthur and his co-counsel have already used or are using Title IX to preserve women’s (and men's) athletic opportunities and advance gender equity at Brown University, William & Mary College, East Carolina University, the University of North Carolina at Pembroke, Dartmouth College, the University of California, Fresno, University of St. Thomas, La Salle University, and Clemson University.

 Due to our experience working within the law, we are well versed in the policies, guidelines, and trends that impact Title IX accusations, investigations, and decisions.
 We know what it takes to bring a case to the forefront and obtain a successful resolution for students affected.